Solar Water Heating Buyer's Guide

 Solar water heating is an entirely different technology to solar powered electricity generation.
-Whereas solar power uses the sun's energy to create electricity, solar water heating uses the radiating heat from the sun to physically heat water up.
+Whereas solar power uses the suns energy to create electricity, solar water heating uses the radiating heat from the sun to physically heat water up.
 A solar water heating system is made up of three primary elements:

 - Thermally insulated hot water storage vessel or geyser: Usually consisting of an inner lining made up of copper, steel or a polymer, this is the storage vessel, or more commonly, the geyser in which your water is stored and kept warm.
 Different geysers with different pressure systems are used in various circumstances, depending on the overall system design.

 Solar water heating geysers are usually larger than your average household geyser as they are required to store the ENTIRE water allocation for each day.
 Depending on your requirements, you can either use your solar water heating system to supplement the amount of heated water required from your conventional electric geyser, or you can use it to completely replace your electric geyser and provide your total hot water allocation for each day (recommended).
 As far as the positioning of your solar water heating system is concerned, it can be stored on the roof, in the ceiling or in a regular closet as with a regular electric geyser.
-Ideally, you want to store your water storage vessel vertically, but if this is not possible, it can also be mounted horizontally without having too much effect on the performance of the geyser.
+Ideally, you want to store your water storage vessel vertically, but if this is not a possibility, it can also be mounted horizontally without too much of an effect on the performance of the geyser.

 2. Types of Solar Water Heating Systems:

 There are two main types of solar water heating systems, namely: